Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Introduction

-We therefore frame the present manuscript as a controlled numerical study within deliberately bounded conditions, not as a general bound for superconducting-qubit control.
-The evidentiary chain is deliberately narrower than the hardware platform itself: a single $d = 3$ transmon with the spectator qubit decoupled (Section~\ref{si:platform_model}), one QubiC-like compiled-control architecture, and rotating-frame RWA dynamics.
+We therefore frame the present study as a controlled numerical investigation within deliberately bounded conditions, not as a general bound for superconducting-qubit control.
+These bounds are deliberate rather than incidental: holding the device, control architecture, and frame fixed isolates the compiled-control--bath-memory interplay, so that an observed effect can be attributed to that interplay rather than to confounding parameter variation, whereas a genuinely general bound would demand parameter, bath-model, and architecture sweeps beyond the reach of exact \heom{} dynamics.
+Which of the resulting signatures are expected to transfer to real devices, and which remain specific to this model, is delimited in Section~\ref{sec:disc:limitations}.
+The evidentiary chain is deliberately narrower than the hardware platform itself: a single $d = 3$ transmon with the spectator qubit decoupled (SI Sec.~\ref{supp:si:platform_model}), one QubiC-like compiled-control architecture, and rotating-frame RWA dynamics.
 For the strongest sequence-level claims we further restrict to the Tier-0 (literature-calibrated) window---the lowest of three bath-coupling strengths spanning one decade in~$\eta$ (Methods~\S\ref{sec:meth:bath})---where stable compiled-pulse fits remain available.
 Section~\ref{sec:discussion} discusses which control-stack features the rotating-frame choice preserves and which it averages away.
 Within those boundaries, the comparison is physically informative in either direction: it can expose bath-memory phenomena invisible to simpler approaches, and equally establish when a waveform null is structural rather than a sensitivity artefact.